when

 Please visit The Akureyri Museum for more information about visiting hours and admission fees.

 Laufás stands as an ancient manor farm, with records of a church dating back to 1047 AD.
 The present church, built in 1865, was one of the most impressive of its time, featuring a pulpit adorned with wood carvings from 1698.
 The grand turf farmhouse, constructed in the latter part of the 19th century, represents a typical gable-end design tailored for a priest with a large household.
+The carved eider drake on one of the gables refers to the property's eider nesting area which once brought considerable income to its owners.

 PDF Icon